Troubled Souls (comics): Plot summary

-Tom Boyd is a young unemployed protestant man living in Belfast.
+Tom Boyd is a young unemployed Protestant man living in Belfast.
 He is unpolitical and largely views the presence of the British Army as a mildly curious part of life, and enjoys visiting pubs with his friend Dougie, who attempts to set Tom up with Liz, a girl he knew in school.
 However, a night at his local changes when a stranger about to be arrested by the Ulster Defence Regiment drop a parcel in his lap; unwrapping it he discovers a gun.
 Panicking, he doesn't show the police, and confronts the man when he returns to the pub, beaten but free, returning the weapon and telling him he doesn't want to be involved.
-His older brother Andy is planning to move to London, tired of sectarianism, while Tom confides the encounter from the put to his aunt Angie before the man finds him again.
+His older brother Andy is planning to move to London, tired of sectarianism, while Tom confides the encounter from the pub to his aunt Angie before the man finds him again.
 The stranger takes him to a café and tries to enrol his help, introducing himself as Damien.
 Tom is uninterested but realises Damien knows where his family lives, and is pressured into agreeing.
 To take his mind off things he attempts to read up more on Britain's history in Ireland as The Twelfth approaches and dislikes it, but wonders if he is just trying to justify Damien's coercion to himself.
 Damien reveals their target is a British Army Land Rover and becomes even more worried.
 However, he hits it off with Liz and the pair spent time together and kiss.